 Remedial classes, while providing credit and being included in the computation of the semester grade point average, do not count toward graduation for either a certificate or degree.

-"ACTS" see page 27 for more information about the Arkansas Course Transfer System or visit acts.adhe.edu
+"ACTS" see page 29 for more information about the Arkansas Course Transfer System or visit www.adhe.edu/students-parents/colleges-universites/transfer-info.-for-students/

 "GE" designates the course is acceptable as a General Education Elective.

 ACADEMIC ACHIEVEMENT